Free trade agreements of Israel: European Union – Israel Free Trade Agreement

 The free trade agreement between Israel and the European Union began and are part of the European Union Association Agreement, Euro-Mediterranean Association Agreement or the Euro-Mediterranean Agreement.
-The negotiations between Israel and the European Community began on December 1993, signed on 20 November 1995 and came into force on 1 June 2000.
+The negotiations between Israel and the European Community began in December 1993, signed on 20 November 1995 and came into force on 1 June 2000.
 The original free trade agreement included clauses on rules of origin, duties, service and industrial trades and co-operations, tourism, and transport.
-Negotiations on additional agricultural trade agreement between the EU and Israel began in 2008, signed on 20 October 2009, and came into force on January 2010.
+Negotiations on additional agricultural trade agreement between the EU and Israel began in 2008, signed on 20 October 2009, and came into force in January 2010.

 On 20 November 2012 Israel and the EU signed the Agreement on Conformity Assessment and Acceptance of Industrial, giving good manufacturing practice exemption to the Israeli medical industry and easing the export of medical goods from Israel to the European Union.
 The agreement came into force in 2013.

 In 2002 Israel began the Operation Defensive Shield due to the murder of approximately 730 Israeli civilians and tourists in different terror attacks during the Second Intifada.
 Some politicians of the European Parliament called to suspend the Association Agreement, as the EU member state were 15 during 2002.
 The Spanish Foreign Minister Josep Pique haven't ruled out such scenario.
 Move that was unlikely as other countries such as Germany, UK, Denmark, and the Netherlands were against it.

 After the 7th October massacre in 2023 made by Hamas and other Palestinian militant groups and the start of the ground operation, Spain, Ireland, and Belgium questioned the agreements with Israel.
 The prime minister of Belgium Alexander De Croo called for sanctions against Israel, The prime minister of Ireland even considered to unilaterally suspend trade with Israel, The Spanish Prime Minister Pedro Sanchez together with Ireland tried to push other EU members to suspend the free trade agreement with Israel, and Josep Borrell the Spanish head of the European Union's foreign policy pushed for suspension of relations with Israel.
 But most EU countries as, Finland, Germany, Austria, the Czech Republic, Hungary, Denmark, the Netherlands, Italy and Greece were against such actions from Josep Borrell, Spain, Ireland, and Belgium against Israel.